collabinator/mdbubbles/README.md

 If you add an id in the text, like this: `[id:design/api]`, you can comeback later directly to that node with a deeplink: `mdbub tech_idea.mdbub#design/api`

 While you work:
-- Add inlint `#tags` to make them easier to find or filter
+- Add inline `#tags` to make them easier to find or filter
 - Add inline `@key:value` maps to track metadata of nodes
 - Add inline `[id:something]` ids to later link

 ## 🛠 Installation

 ### Quick Install (coming soon)